Abhishek-2502/Sudoku_Classic_With_Camera/README.md

 ## Features

+- **Gemini Image Recognition:** Capture a Sudoku puzzle using your device’s camera or choose an image from the gallery.
+The app uses Google Gemini API to detect and extract digits from the image automatically.
 - **Theme Support**: Supports both light and dark themes, offering a seamless user experience.
 - **Error Handling**: Detects and notifies about invalid grid configurations like conflicting numbers.
 - **Real-Time Puzzle Solver**: Solves the Sudoku puzzle instantly with the press of a button.